 Milt Yagel US Army 1SG (Ret)

 1SG (Ret.)
 Milt Yagel served over twenty years in the U.S. Army.
-He lives in Theresa, NY with his lovely wife Heidi and their two boys, Milton Alan and Mason Lee.
+He lives in upstate NY with his lovely wife Heidi and their two boys, Milton Alan and Mason Lee.

 Milt retired after serving our country at Fort Stewart, GA; Camp Carroll, Korea; Fort Hood, TX; Fort Lewis, WA; Fort Knox, KY; and Fort Drum, NY.
 He was deployed to Kuwait in 1994 and Egypt in 1995.
 His last deployment was as a Platoon Sergeant to Afghanistan for Operation Enduring Freedom VI and VII (FEB 2006- FEB 2007).